yvonnejansen/KidNamer/README.md

 The table `name_table` can be omitted if the booleans `use_ranks` and `use_randomNames` defined in `variables.js` are set to `false`.
 However, the system is more useful if the table exists.
 If no data for ranks or weights are available, then a table just containing names works too if the weight and rank columns have all values set to 1.

+The `name_table` can be created by importing the csv holding the desired data.
+A csv file is provided as an example.

 **A table named `ratings`** to hold the ratings that the two persons give to different names.
 This table needs to have four columns:
 1. name
 1. rank
 1. rating_a
 1. rating_b

-The `name_table` can be created by importing the csv holding the desired data.
 The following SQL instructions can be used to create the required table for the `ratings`
 ```SQL
 -- phpMyAdmin SQL Dump
 -- version 4.9.0.1